Red & White Fleet

 Red and White Fleet is a sightseeing and charter tour company operating in the San Francisco Bay Area of California since at least 1892.

 Based in the US, the site and the audio on the cruise are, as of 2016, available in 16 languages.

 History

+Thomas Crowley, founder of Crowley Launch and Tugboat Co., the precursor of Crowley Maritime founded the Red and White Fleet.

+In the late 1930s, the company started the sightseeing business.
+In 1997, Tom Escher, the grandson of the founder, purchased the Red and White Fleet from Crowley Maritime.